-ST-V (Sega Titan Video) is an arcade system board released by Sega in 1995.
+ST-V (Sega Titan Video) is an arcade system board released by Sega, in 1994 for Japan and 1995 worldwide.
 Departing from their usual process of building custom arcade hardware, Sega's ST-V is essentially identical to the Sega Saturn home console system.
-The only difference is the media; ST-V used ROM-cartridges instead of CD-ROMs to store games.
+The only difference is the media; ST-V used ROM cartridges instead of CD-ROM discs to store games, with the exception of Sports Fishing 2.
 Being derived from the Saturn hardware, the ST-V was presumably named after the moon Titan, a satellite of Saturn.

-The majority of ST-V titles were released in Japan only, but a notable exception was the port of Dynamite Deka, which became Die Hard Arcade.
+The majority of ST-V titles were released only in Japan, but a notable exception was the port of Dynamite Deka, which became Die Hard Arcade.
 Games released for the ST-V include the arcade versions of Virtua Fighter Remix, Radiant Silvergun, Golden Axe: The Duel, and Final Fight Revenge.
 The shared hardware between Saturn and ST-V allowed for very "pure" ports for the Saturn console.

 - Main CPU: 2x Hitachi SH-2 @ 28.6 MHz in a master/slave configuration